01 of 09

 Home sausage-making is easy, delicious, and is unlimited in its possibilities for seasonings and varieties.
 Most traditional sausages are made of meat, fat, flavorings and casings.
 You'll need a meat grinder and a sausage stuffer, both of which are available as attachments for a stand mixer.

 As for casings, natural casings give them most satisfying "snap" and flavor; hog casings are good for Italian sausage or bratwurst-type sausage because they come in 2-inch diameters.
-Narrower sheep casing are more delicate to use but are good for small breakfast sausages.
+Narrower sheep casing is more delicate to use but is good for small breakfast sausages.

 If you can't find a local source for natural casings, you can order them online from Mid-Western Research & Supply.
 Casings are packed in a salty slush and will keep indefinitely in the refrigerator.Continue to 2 of 9 below.